 I love to go all out making breakfast for my family.
 We love serving these potatoes with some of our favorite breakfast foods, like Baked Egg Muffins, Asparagus, Tomato & Goat Cheese Frittata and Make Ahead Freezer Breakfast Burritos.

 Easy Breakfast Potatoes

-Eating breakfast out is probably my favorite weekend of “day off” activity.
+Eating breakfast out is probably my favorite weekend “day off” activity.
 There’s just something gloriously sinful about indulging in a rich, hearty breakfast of pancakes or french toast, perfectly cooked eggs, bacon and sausage, and of course potatoes.
 This is the kind of meal that I never prepare at home because let’s face it – weekdays are crazy and the weekends I just do not feel like preparing a big meal when I wake up in the morning.
-Cue these easy breakfast potatoes.

 As far as my family is concerned, Saturdays and Sundays are for being lazy, sleeping in and wearing your pajamas until noon.
 They aren’t about making a huge mess on the kitchen stove creating a huge meal.
 But my family loves that kind of food and it gets expensive eating out every weekend!